 1. the right to be informed of the personal data we store about you (via this Privacy Notice);

-2. the the right to access (i.e., obtain a copy of) the personal information we store about you;
+2. the right to access (i.e., obtain a copy of) the personal information we store about you;

-7. the the right to personal data or "portability request" to retrieve the personal data we hold about you in the context of processing operations based on consent and on the basis of the performance of a contract.
+7. the right to personal data or "portability request" to retrieve the personal data we hold about you in the context of processing operations based on consent and on the basis of the performance of a contract.

 Please note, however, that the rights of deletion, limitation of processing and objection are not absolute.
 For example, CartONG may be required to retain certain personal information for legal obligations.
 Likewise, any limitation in processing could affect the services provided by CartONG (receipt of information, access to events, etc.).
 We also would like to inform you that you can define directives concerning the fate of your data after your death, in accordance with the French Loi Informatique et Libertés.